 Maternal and Child Health Research at UCLan encompasses multi-disciplinary research with specific expertise in Maternal and Child Nutrition, Infant and Young Child Feeding (IYCF), Breastfeeding, Perinatal Mental Health, Childbirth and Global Midwifery Practices.
 To find out more please contact Professor Soo Downe or Professor Fiona Dykes.

 Migration, Diaspora and the Black Atlantic brings together researchers from area studies, languages, literature, history and art who study the history and present-day impact of mass migration on culture and society across the world.
-Includes academics working in our Making Histories Visible Centre and the Institute of Black Atlantic Research.
+Includes academics working in our Making Histories Visible Centre, the Institute of Black Atlantic Research and the In Certain Places group.
 To find out more please contact Dr Lara Momesso.

 UCLAN HOSTS MAJOR CELEBRATION OF BLACK WOMEN’S ART IN BRITAIN